 Things To Consider

-- Editor settings configured at the campaign level override the ones made at the account level, only for the current campaign.
+- Editor settings configured at the campaign level override the ones made at the account level only for the current campaign.

-Configuring Editor Settings at Campaign Level
+Configuring Editor Settings at the Campaign Level

 To handle the dynamic IDs and Classes at a campaign level, VWO lets you configure the settings using the VWO Editor.